irenanguyenn/SecureChat/README.md

 # Secure Chat

 ## Overview
 The project's goal is to create a real-time communication tool aimed for remote teams that require secure efficient communication without relying on slack or teams.
-Users can login or register to begin instantly messaging other users.
-It supports user authentication with bycrypt-hashed passwords.
+Users can login or register, add frieds and begin instantly messaging other users.
 ## Features
 - End-to-End Encrypted Communication via WSS
 - User Authentication (Login/Register with bcrypt hashing)